manu29585/ArchitectureKata/ADR's/ADR-006-CachingSystems.md

 To mitigate the cost of using Amazon ElastiCache for Redis Accelerator, we will use a managed service such as Amazon ElastiCache for Redis Accelerator.
 These services can help us to reduce our costs by automatically scaling the cache up and down based on our usage

 ## Next steps
+* Set up an Amazon ElastiCache for Redis Accelerator cluster.
+* Configure our microservices to use the cache.
+* Monitor the performance of the cache and make adjustments as needed.